 One in 5 Americans will get skin cancer at least once.
-There are three major types, and the most deadly—melanoma—kills one person every hour.
+It’s the most common type of cancer—and it can be deadly.
 But most skin cancers can be prevented, and the more you know, the easier it may be to keep your skin safe.

 True or false: Genetics don't really increase a person's risk for most skin cancers.
 Only exposure to the sun matters.

 False.
 Exposure to ultraviolet (UV) rays from the sun or tanning beds is a risk factor for all the most common types of skin cancer, including melanoma.
 But family history plays a major role in melanoma: Around 10% of people with the disease have a family member who also had it.

 True or false: Darker-skinned people are more prone to skin cancer than people with light-colored skin.